 The top match of “Brave” released in 2012 looks like the correct one.
 If we choose that and let the metadata get downloaded, we end up with the correct result.

 Sometimes, though, you may still need to do additional searching or matching.

 If you select Search Options at the top of the window, you’ll be able to customize the search being performed.

-You can specify the name/title to search, the year, as well as both the metadata agent and language.
+You can specify the name/title to search, the year, and even adjust the language to search.
 Once you’ve entered the desired information and pressed the Search button, you’ll again be presented with results of the search.